 – understand that the operator is legally responsible for every flight

-– keep your drone in sight at all times – stay below 400ft
+– keep your drone in sight at all times – it is illegal to fly your drone above 400ft

 – don’t fly your drone over a congested area